Driving enhanced quantum sensing in partially accessible many-body systems

-\emph{Driving enhanced sensing.--} As seen above, driving the system can enhance the steady state QFI.
-It is of utmost interest to see whether this can improve the scaling of the QFI with respect to the block size $L$.
-We first focus at the critical point, i.e. $h_0/J=1$, and without loss of generality fix the parameters $\gamma=1$ and $h_1=1.5$.
-In Figs.~\ref{fig:fig5}(a)-(c) we plot $F^{ss}_Q$ versus $L$ together with a power-law fitting function $\tilde{F}^{ss}_Q \sim aL^{\eta}$ at $h_0/J=1$ for different frequencies such that $F^{ss}_{Q}\approx \tilde{F}^{ss}_{Q}$.
-The coefficient $\eta$ shows that in the range $0.5\leq \omega \leq 4$ the scaling of the steady state surpasses the scaling of the ground state.
-Remarkably, by tuning the driving frequency to $\omega=2$, see Fig.~\ref{fig:fig5}(a), one can indeed retrieve the Heisenberg scaling.
-Further decreasing the frequency can lead to the remarkable super-Heisenberg scaling of $\eta>2$, showing in Figs.~\ref{fig:fig5}(b) and (c).
+\emph{Driving enhanced sensing.--} As seen above, driving the system can enhance the steady-state QFI.
+It is of utmost interest to see whether this can improve the scaling of the QFI as a function of $L$.
+We first focus on the critical point, i.e. $h_0/J{=}1$, and without loss of generality fix the parameters $\gamma{=}1$ and $h_1{=}1.5$.
+In Figs.~\ref{fig:fig4}(a)-(c) we plot $F^{ss}_Q$ versus $L$ together with a power-law fitting function $\widetilde{F}^{ss}_Q \sim aL^{\eta}$ at $h_0/J=1$ for different frequencies such that $F^{ss}_{Q}\approx \widetilde{F}^{ss}_{Q}$.
+The coefficient $\eta$ shows that in the range $\omega \leq 2$ the scaling of the steady-state surpasses the scaling of the ground state.
+Remarkably, by tuning the driving frequency to $\omega{=}2$, see Fig.~\ref{fig:fig4}(a), one can indeed retrieve the Heisenberg scaling.
+Further decreasing the frequency can lead to the remarkable super-Heisenberg scaling of $\eta>2$, showing in Figs.~\ref{fig:fig4}(b) and (c).
 This driving enhanced sensitivity is not limited to the critical point.
-In Fig.~\ref{fig:fig5}(d) we depict the scaling of the QFI versus the block size $L$ for $\omega=1$ at $h_0/J=0.5$, where the $F_Q^{ss}$ peaks due to Floquet resonance, see Fig.~\ref{fig:fig4}(a).
-Interestingly, the scaling ($\eta{=}1.8$) exceeds the standard quantum limit showing that quantum enhanced sensing can be achieved at all Floquet resonances.\\
+In Fig.~\ref{fig:fig4}(d) we depict the scaling of the QFI versus the block size $L$ for $\omega{=}1$ at $h_0/J{=}0.5$, where the $F_Q^{ss}$ peaks due to Floquet resonance, see Fig.~\ref{fig:fig3}(a).
+Interestingly, the scaling ($\eta{=}1.8$) exceeds the standard quantum limit showing that quantum-enhanced sensing can be achieved at all Floquet resonances.

+\emph{Role of the frequency.--} As discussed earlier, the enhanced precision is directly related to the vanishing quasienergy gap, which is a function of the frequency of the driving field.
+In fact, the frequency $\omega$ has two roles.
+First, for $\omega{<}2$, the QFI shows extra peaks which are absent in the phase diagram of the ground state, e.g. see Fig.~\ref{fig:fig2}(d).
+Second, at the vanishing Floquet quasienergy gap points, lowering the $\omega$ results in better scaling.
+For instance, as shown in Figs.~\ref{fig:fig4}(a)-(c), for the critical field $h_0{=}1$ one can achieve super-Heisenberg scaling once $\omega{<}1$.

+\emph{Realization in near-term quantum simulators.--} Among the emerging quantum simulators ion-traps~\cite{CMonroe_ion_trap, P_Zoller, R_Blatt} and superconducting devices~\cite{Roushan_MBL,Guo_MBL,Ming_MBL} are the best candidates for the realization of our protocol as their interaction can be described by the Hamiltonian in Eq.~(\ref{eq:model}).
+Near-term quantum devices and simulators are limited in size~\cite{John_Preskill}.
+To investigate the performance of our protocol on small systems, in Fig.~\ref{fig:fig5}(a) we plot $F_Q$ for a block of size $L{=}4$ as a function of time for various total system sizes.
+Interestingly, small systems provide high quantum Fisher information indicating more potential for sensing.
+It is because the larger the system, the more degrees of freedom for the dispersion of information.